pirhoo/trotsky/docs/ecosystem/index.md

 ### Mapo Tofu fan

-This script stream posts mentiong "mapo tofu" and like them.
+This script stream posts mentiong "mapo tofu" and like them:

 ```ts
 import { AtpAgent } from '@atproto/api'